iyu46/RemovedConnectionAlerts/README.md

 ## todo:

-- proper UI button
-    - done, now keep it on the UI with observers

 - separate UI into recent and history
     - hide history under a shade if recent is visible
     - ensure both are sorted by date